artellectual/zacksiri-dev/src/content/blog/learning-machine-learning-in-elixir.md

 end
 ```

 In elixir you can use for loops and `Enum.reduce` as well.
 However if you want to live in `defn` land an experience all the benefits of JIT compilation you'll have to use the `while` loop from elixir's Nx library.
 You can also get extra benefit by adding `unroll: true`.
 It will actually unroll your while loop as if you wrote out every iteration by hand.
-Be careful with unroll though, if you have a lot of iterations in your `range` like 10,000 using `unroll: true` can be a disastor 🧨😅.
+Be careful with unroll though, if you have a lot of iterations in your `range` like 10,000 using `unroll: true` can be a disaster 🧨😅.
 Believe be I've tried.
 Using something like `unroll: 2` would be more wise.

 ## Axon